olleharstedt/subsetphp/README.md

 $points[1]->y = 20;
 ```

 it could be any class with variables x and y.
 Even harder with interfaces.
 So much check with docs, or `instanceof`?
+No, use static duck-typing like in OCaml, but without type-hints.
+Construct an object "contract"/minimal requirement of methods and member variables.
+Will this work with LLVM gep?
+Only if class name is stored runtime.

+Also, can't infer if it's fix-size or dynamic-size array - just assume fixed-size until otherwise/if it's not changed in the function?
+But do we know the length?

 Unions
 ------